• Skip to primary navigation

 How to make it

-Store this sauce in an airtight container in your refrigerator.
+Store your homemade Big Mac sauce in an airtight container in the refrigerator.
 As a mayo-based sauce, it will spoil at room temperature if left outside of the fridge.
-It will also develop off-flavors if it is not sealed properly.
-I do not recommend freezing this sauce.
+It will also develop off-flavors when not sealed properly in a covered container.
+I do not recommend freezing it.
+Leftover sauce can be kept for weeks in your refrigerator when using fresh ingredients.

 Serving McDonald's Special Sauce on savory homemade burgers isn't the only way it can be enjoyed.
 Try these new ideas as well:

-• Chicken sandwich - In India Mcdonald's sells a Chicken Maharaja Mac, which is essentially a chicken Big Mac.
-Use this sauce on your own chicken burger, or even chicken patties.
+• Chicken sandwich - In India, Mcdonald's sells a Chicken Maharaja Mac, which is essentially a chicken Big Mac.
+Use this creamy condiment on your own chicken burger, or even chicken patties.

-• Burger bowls - Skip the sesame seed bun and whip of these delicious low-carb creations.
+• Burger bowls - Skip the sesame seed bun, this condiment is a great way to whip up some delicious low-carb creations.

-• Salads - This makes a great salad dressing to enjoy your own Big Mac Salad.
+• Salads - This makes a delicious salad dressing to enjoy your own Big Mac Salad bowls.

 • Cheeseburger Sloppy Joes - These sloppy Joes are great without sauce, but can certainly be enjoyed with it as well!

-• Fries - Use this as a dip for French fries, onion rings, and steak fries
+• Fries - Use this as a dipping sauce for French fries, sweet potato fries, onion rings, and steak fries

-• Potato Salad - This would add an exciting twist to any potato salad!
+• Potato Salad - This is the perfect sauce to add an exciting twist to any potato salad!

 Big Mac Sauce Copycat Recipe